MatInfoUB/Amine_Atlas/README.md

 # Amine_Atlas
- This repository has the data and code for our manuscript "AI Informed Toxicity Screening of Amine Chemistries used in the Synthesis of Hybrid Organic-Inorganic Perovskites".
-The manuscript is currently under peer review.
-PLEASE DO NOT SHARE THE CODE BEFORE OUR MANUSCRIPT IS PUBLISHED.
-Thank you!
+ This repository is for the manuscript "AI Informed Toxicity Screening of Amine Chemistries used in the Synthesis of Hybrid Organic-Inorganic Perovskites" which is currently under revision.
+The preprint of an earlier version is available at Authorea: https://doi.org/10.22541/au.163251254.47236038/v1

-An Su and Krishna Rajan<br>
-Zhejiang University of Technology & University at Buffalo-SUNY
+The revised manuscript is comming soon!

 # Amine_Atlas